ywinnie14/Java/README.md

 ------------------------------------------------------------------------

-PROJECT TITLE: Java Assignment - SpaceZ.
+PROJECT TITLE: Java Assignment - SpaceZ. <br>
-PURPOSE OF PROJECT: Console App reading text files.
+PURPOSE OF PROJECT: Console App reading text files.<br>
-VERSION or DATE: 2019 June.
+VERSION or DATE: 2019 June.<br>
-HOW TO START THIS PROJECT: Start from the Menu class.
+HOW TO START THIS PROJECT: Start from the Menu class.<br>
 AUTHORS: Winnei Yu